yazanflaifel/expediahoteldeals/README.md

     6- Type git clone, and then paste the URL you copied in Step 2.
     (git clone https://github.com/yazanflaifel/expediahoteldeals.git)
-    7-run maven command to build the project (mvn install) 8- Navigate to the generated archived file and run command java -jar to start the application
+    7-run maven command to build the project (mvn install) 8- Navigate to the generated archived file and run command (java -jar hoteldeals-0.0.1-SNAPSHOT.war) to start the application